as you read, I invite you to notice where you are in your life in this story. do you see yourself here?

 so I cartwheeled.

-and, friends, graceful and powerful it was not!
-I fell right on my face, and immediately felt embarrassed. clunky. old. adultish. it didn’t feel good.
+and, friends, graceful and powerful it was not.
+(I fell right on my face.)
+I immediately felt embarrassed. clunky. old. adultish. it didn’t feel good.

 this irked me, so I tried again. ‘dammit,’ I thought, ‘I can do this!’ so, I cartwheeled. or tried to.
 I fell again, pretty badly, and hurt myself a good bit. it was clear that this was not going to be the triumph my ego was so hungry for. even more irritated, I thought, ‘well, if I can’t do a cartwheel, I can at least do a somersault!’ so I did. same clumsy result – my chin bonked really hard onto my chest, I got a grass stain on my beloved sweater, and felt foolish and ungainly and not at all how I wanted to feel.

-at this point, I was pretty irked (and this isn’t my usual way of being). here I was, trying to have this amazing liberating experience in a hard time in my life, and it was Not Going How I Wanted It To.
+at this point, I was feeling a way – here I was, hoping for a liberating and insightful moment during a complicated life passage, and it was Not Going How I Wanted It To.
 I thought, ‘okay, if I can’t do a cartwheel, and I can’t do a somersault, I bet I can at least lay on the earth!’ so I did.
-I pulled that one off – I stretched my arms and legs out spread-eagle with my tummy to the sky.
+I pulled that one off – I stretched my arms and legs out, with my tummy to the sky.

 and the tears came.

-there had been violent weeping in the weeks leading up to this, as relating with this person I hired felt more and more misaligned, and this was not that tsunami of anguish, thank the gods. this was a pimple popping, a torrent of gunk unleashed, old pus and debris gushing from a wound I didn’t know was infected in the first place. the tears came and came, and I gave myself to them fully. the earth mother and the labyrinth did their work on me, and it was big.
+there had been violent weeping in the weeks leading up to this, as relating with this person I hired felt more and more misaligned, and this was not that wave of anguish, thank the gods. this felt like something long-stuck finally releasing – old sorrow and frustration pouring out of a place in me that had needed tending. the tears came and came, and I gave myself to them fully. the earth and the labyrinth did their work on me, and it was big.

-the wrong-ness of fitting my particular whatever-I-am into Something Not For Me hit me all at once. not just the ill-fitting person I was working with – who was the initiation I guess I needed to crack me open and come back to myself – but what my life had become after a long set of challenges, sensitivity, evolutionary times, and a spirit screaming into the void to leave it all behind, step out of the opening in the path and get back to being free.
+not just the person I was working with – who was the initiation I seemingly needed to crack me open and bring me back home to myself – but what my life had become after a long set of challenges, sensitivity, evolutionary times, and a spirit insistently asking to leave what felt misaligned behind, step out of the opening in the path and get back to being free.

 I don’t know if I can properly articulate the impact of that powerful ‘aha!’ moment – how meaningful it was that clarity finally came after hopping off the familiar path, being humbled by my own stuck-ness, giving myself to pent-up emotions, or the exquisite clarity of ‘what am I doing?’ pealing like a bell in my heart, followed by ‘this is not for me, and something big and wide and wonderful is calling instead.’ it was powerful for me.
 I give thanks.

-I fired that person the following day, and gave myself over to the void.
+I ended that relationship the following day, and gave myself over to the mystery and the void.
 I spent a long time there, sending up prayers for guidance, letting the wild loving divine lead, and allowing a new life that was waiting for me to arrive. it did, and it was all worth it. a happy ending…and it took this big moment of ‘aha!’ in the labyrinth to get me there.

 are you in this story?